About Clinical Trials

-A clinical trial is research that observes and studies a treatment, medicine or medical device, when they are administered to or used with people
+A clinical trial is a process that observes and studies the effect of a treatment, medicine or medical device, when they are administered to selected groups of people.

 What is a Clinical trial?

 The goal of a clinical trial is to establish the safest and most effective treatment.
 With pharmaceutical therapies this is usually done by varying the dosage and or combinations of compounds in a controlled environment.
 If a medicine, for example, is proven to work in initial trials, after several years of testing various strengths and the reactions of its trial participants it will eventually be approved for use in multiple countries at a recommended dosage.
 During clinical trials Principal Investigators – highly qualified senior medical specialists – oversee the treatment to observe results.